jmeile/JMMidiBassPedalController/README.md

 - [Running the software](#running-the-software)
 - [Automatic start during system boot](#automatic-start-during-system-boot)
 - [Troubleshooting](#troubleshooting)
-  - [Using the ManualTester script together with "Virtual MIDI Piano Keyboard"] (#using-the-manualtester-script)
+  - [Using the ManualTester script together with "Virtual MIDI Piano Keyboard" ](#using-the-manualtester-script-together-with-virtual-midi-piano-keyboard)
   - [Use a software for intercepting MIDI messages ](#use-a-software-for-intercepting-midi-messages)
   - [Using a sequencer software](#using-a-sequencer-software)